 If the thought of a damp, limp ponytail sends shivers down your spine, spice things up with a few hair accessories.
 We love this rope ponytail.
 Simply gather your damp hair into a ponytail at the nape of your neck and secure it with a hair elastic.
 Then, take the string of your choice and wrap it around your ponytail beginning at the base and continue wrapping until you almost reach the end, leaving about one to two inches of hair out.
 If you really want to make your look out of this world, pair your rope ponytail with glittery roots!

 Classic Wet Look

-This classic style looks great with a center part, side part, or slicked straight back.
+If you have natural waves, this classic wet look allows you to show off your texture.
+This style looks great with a center part, side part, or slicked straight back.
 Once your hair is saturated (but not soaking wet), work a light hold gel like Matrix Vavoom Hold My Body Forming Hair Gel through your hair to set your texture.
 Allow your hair to dry before walking out of the door, and it’ll look chic and shiny all day long.

 Slick Braided Chignon

 To begin, work a light hold gel through your locks.
 Part your hair down the middle, on the side, or brush it straight back, gathering your damp hair at the nape of your neck and securing a ponytail with a hair elastic.
 Using the hair from your ponytail, create a classic three-strand braid, and fasten it with a clear hair elastic.
 To complete this look, wrap the braid around itself until it forms a bun and secure the style with several bobby pins.